 If you have ever been in a relationship with a narcissist, you know that one of the side-effects is a crippling kind of anxiety – one that makes you stop talking to the people you once felt closest to and focus only on the narcissist’s needs/wants/manipulative games.
 This level of anxiety is often one of many symptoms of C-PTSD (complex post-traumatic stress disorder), which is often seen in narcissistic abuse survivors.
 BUT did you know that anxiety can also affect your attention span?
 And, researchers say, it’s possible that your C-PTSD might just be the cause of your ADHD (attention hyperactivity deficit disorder).

 As it turns out, you might even have developed a case of attention-deficit hyperactivity disorder (ADHD).
 It’s true – researchers have found that there is a link between the two conditions.
 They say that if you have anxiety, then you’re more likely to have attention disorders.
-Researchers believe there is a brain connection between them.
+Researchers believe there is a brain connection between ADHD and C-PTSD.
 Initial studies on teens reveal that they’re more likely to have both issues together.

 If you have anxiety or trouble concentrating, it might be a direct result of your relationship with a toxic narcissist.
 I’ll fill you in on the research and explain the connection in this video.